dev306040/MineSweeper/README.md

 # MineSweeper
 A text-based version of the classic game Minesweeper.
+I will update the rules later.